 - A 0.5% annual loan administration fee is also charged through the life of the loan

 Each applicant must demonstrate it has secured proper authorization with a dedicated repayment source in order to provide the appropriate loan security.
 The debt instrument is ordinarily a Revenue Bond or a General Obligation Bond, but a Special Obligation Bond may be accepted in certain circumstances.

 Loan funds may be paired with additional subsidization (grants) to offset a project’s total loan amount.
-Additional subsidization is available each year on a limited basis for eligible small communities based on project affordability, and for borrowers of any size as an incentive for specific types of water quality projects.
+Additional subsidization is available each year on a limited basis for eligible communities based on project affordability and as an incentive for specific types of water quality projects.

 The department accepts CWSRF Loan applications throughout the year; however, only the applications received or postmarked by March 1 are considered during the current year's loan cycle.
 Applications received or postmarked after March 1 are not considered until the following year, assuming funds are available.
 To apply for this loan, applicants may submit their completed application, approvable facility plan and documentation of an acceptable debt instrument by email (preferred) to email@example.com or mail to the department's Financial Assistance Center.
 The application and other key forms and guidance are available under the Resources tab.

 The department ranks project applications based on readiness to proceed, using a priority point system.
 Eligible projects are then listed in the next fiscal year’s CWSRF Intended Use Plan, available on the department's State Revolving Fund Plans and Reports webpage.
 The complete list of criteria used and associated point value is available in the Intended Use Plan.
 The department may make loan only commitments with a quarterly amendment to the Intended Use Plan.